hashirshoaeb/FYP-Manager/README.md

 - Student will have a project timeline once it is accepted by a supervisor.
 - Student can invite other students to make team.
 - Teacher can approve one student for one project.
+- Teacher can create project.
+- One who create project will be the supervisor for that porject.
+- Supervisor can send invitation to other teachers to be the co supercisor for his project.

 who can add and set milestones? who can schedule meetings?